-- Undergraduate applicants must be UMBC degree-seeking students, and must submit an unofficial UMBC transcript indicating that they will have earned at least 100 undergraduate credits by the end of the spring 2018 semester.
+Undergraduate applicants must be UMBC degree-seeking students, and must submit an unofficial UMBC transcript indicating that they will have earned at least 100 undergraduate credits by the end of the current semester.
 Credits can include transfer credit from other institutions.

-- Graduate applicants must show that they will have earned at least 23 graduate credits by the end of the spring 2018 semester.
+Graduate applicants must show that they will have earned at least 23 graduate credits by the end of the current semester.

-- Your transcript must indicate that your UMBC cumulative grade point average is 3.20 or higher.
+Your transcript must indicate that your current UMBC cumulative grade point average is 3.20 or higher.

 Submit scholarship application

-- All decisions of the scholarship review committee are final.
-Scholarship results have been emailed.
+All decisions of the scholarship review committee are final.

 Additionally, Federal Direct Parent PLUS Loans and/or private student loans may be available to help you pay for summer classes.